lucasgb29/agetest/README.md

 Supports both Portuguese (Brazil) and English languages.
 User-friendly menu for selecting the desired language.
 Algorithm
 The app utilizes a straightforward algorithm to assess dating suitability by applying the "half your age plus 7" rule.
-The formula is applied as follows:

-makefile
-Copy code
-minimum_dating_age = (your_age / 2) + 7
-The app then compares the calculated minimum dating age with the other person's age to provide an assessment.

 Getting Started
 Install Python on your computer.